Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Let’s face it, homeownership is a challenging journey.
 There are dozens of factors to keep in mind, like budget, location, and property type.
 And right as you are juggling these already complicated aspects of, you stumble upon two words: “freehold” and “leasehold.”

 While they may seem confusing at first, the terms freehold and leasehold tell you if you own a property and to what extent.
-Understanding them helps you decide what type of home ownership works best for you.
+Understanding them helps you decide what type of home ownership works best for you when it comes to freehold vs leasehold property.

-In this article, we’ll break down the key differences between freehold and leasehold property in India, so that you are equipped with the information to make the right choice for your homeownership.
+In this article, we’ll break down the key difference between freehold and leasehold property in India, so that you are equipped with the information to make the right choice for your homeownership.

 What is Freehold Property?